Cory Bomberry

-Cory Bomberry (born August 9, 1976) is an Iroquois former lacrosse player.
+Cory Bomberry (born August 9, 1976) is a Haudenosaunee former lacrosse player.
 He played most recently for the Rochester Knighthawks of the National Lacrosse League.
 He spent his career as an attacker.

-Bomberry can be considered one of the most famous and most popular Iroquois lacrosse players.
-Although he spent most of his NLL career in Rochester, he also well known for his tenure in Buffalo.
+Bomberry can be considered a popular Haudenosaunee lacrosse player.
+Although he spent most of his NLL career in Rochester, he is also well known for his tenure in Buffalo.
 What's more, his goal on Feb.
 18, 2006 against Minnesota, assisted by Bandits star John Tavares, helped Tavares to tie Gary Gait's then-existing NLL Career Points Record.

 NLL career

 He was selected as a first-round pick of the Knighthawks in 1997.
 He entered the league as two-time winner of Mann Cup with the Six Nations Chiefs in 1995 and 1996.
 He played there from 1997 to 2003 and won the 1997 championship.
 He then left the team and spent one year in Arizona Sting and three years in Buffalo Bandits.
 In Buffalo, he also took part in the 2008 NLL Championship, which was his seventh trip to the finals.
 In 2009, it was reported, that Bomberry was returning to Knighthawks, but he was released after the season.

-During his 13 year pro career, he has twice been recognized by the Turtle Island News, leading native weekly newspaper in North America, as the winner of the National Lacrosse League Native American MVP Award.
+During his 13-year pro career, he has twice been recognized by the Turtle Island News, leading native weekly newspaper in North America, as the winner of the National Lacrosse League Native American MVP Award.